johansundstrom/digital-systems/AI-lab.md

 ---

-## Introduction to ChatGPT
+## Introduction to Generative AI

-- **ChatGPT** is an advanced language model developed by OpenAI.
-- It is designed to generate text, answer questions, and provide contextually relevant responses.
+- It is designed to generate text, answer questions, and provide contextually relevant responses amongst other.
 - The model is trained on extensive datasets to understand and produce natural language effectively.
-- ChatGPT is used across various domains like customer support, education, and programming.
+- Copilot is used across various domains like customer support, education, and programming.
 - It can be integrated into applications to enhance user interaction and experience.

 ---

+##

 ## Lab Sections

-### 1. What is ChatGPT?
+### 1. What is Copilot?
-- ChatGPT is an AI language model developed by OpenAI.
 - It can generate text, answer questions, and assist with various tasks like coding, writing, and brainstorming.

 #### Example task:
-- Ask ChatGPT: *"What are you, and how can you help me?"*
+- Ask Copilot: *"What are you, and how can you help me?"*
 - Observe and note down the response.

 ---

-### 2. Getting Started with ChatGPT
+### 2. Getting Started
-1. Open Copilot (free tool after MDU-login)
+1. Open Microsoft 365 Copilot (free tool after MDU-login)
-1. Open ChatGPT in a browser or an integrated platform.
 2. Type a simple question or command like:
    - *"Explain Newton's laws of motion."*
    - *"Translate 'Hello' to Spanish."*